ramiel/memoizy/README.md

 const memFn = memoizy(fn, {cache: () => new AlternativeCache()});
 ```

-## Functional Programming alternative
+## FP style alternative

-This library offers a variant which is handy if you develop in fp style.
+This library offers a variant which is handy if you develop in functional programming style.

 It has the same feature and the following differences:
 - the order of the params is inverted `memoizy(options, fn)`